Caribbean Red Snapper is one of my favorite fish. Pan seared and topped with Gulf Shrimp and a lime margarita sauce and its darn near perfection!

 - Season Red Snapper with Sea Salt and Black Pepper

-- in a large saute pan add olive oil and allow pan to get hot before adding snapper
+- in a large saute pan add olive oil and allow the pan to get hot before adding snapper

 - In the same pan add additional oil if needed, then saute tomatoes and shrimp till almost fully cooked and remove from heat.